 - Merchant description: Explain what your business is all about, and let the community learn about your business straight from the source.

-Once your business opens, your listing will appear on Google with a 'Recently opened' tag.
+Once your business opens, your listing will show a "Recently opened" tag on Google for 90 days.